MicrosoftDocs/cpp-docs/docs/standard-library/codecvt.md

 The locale facets declared in this header convert between several character encodings.
 For wide characters (stored within the program in fixed-size integers):

-- UCS-4 is Unicode (ISO 10646) encoded within the program

 - UCS-4 is Unicode (ISO 10646) encoded within the program as a 32-bit integer.

-- UCS-2 is Unicode encoded within the program

 - UCS-2 is Unicode encoded within the program as a 16-bit integer.

-- UTF-16 is Unicode encoded within the program as either one

 - UTF-16 is Unicode encoded within the program as either one or two 16-bit integers.
 (Note that this does not meet all the requirements of a valid wide-character encoding for Standard C or Standard C++.
 Nevertheless it is widely used as such.)

 For byte streams (stored in a file, transmitted as a byte sequence, or stored within the program in an array of `char`):

-- UTF-8 is Unicode encoded

 - UTF-8 is Unicode encoded within a byte stream as one or more eight-bit bytes with a deterministic byte order.

-- UTF-16LE is Unicode encoded

 - UTF-16LE is Unicode encoded within a byte stream as UTF-16 with each 16-bit integer presented as two eight-bit bytes, less significant byte first.

-- UTF-16BE is Unicode encoded

 - UTF-16BE is Unicode encoded within a byte stream as UTF-16 with each 16-bit integer presented as two eight-bit bytes, more significant byte first.